coders-garden/coders-garden-website-backend/README.md

         }
     `

     // Note that bioData is a custom field that is not available in the database.
-It is a custom field that is created by the resolver.
-}
+It is just for document purposes }
 ```